ishgits/cantera-equilibrium-accessibility/README.md

 products against each other.
 This is a deliberate design choice — see [`docs/USAGE.md`](docs/USAGE.md#interpretation) for the full interpretation guide.

+This approach is known as weak coupling.
+A justification and some further explanation can be found in Madan, I., & Pearce, B. K. D. (2026). *Prebiotic Chemistry Insights for Dragonfly.
+II.
+Thermodynamic Favorability of Nucleobases, Ribose, and Fatty Acids in Selk Crater on Titan.* The Planetary Science Journal, 7(5), 107. https://doi.org/10.3847/PSJ/ae5f91.

 This workflow reports **thermodynamic accessibility only**.
 It does not predict kinetic rates, reaction pathways, experimental detectability, or synthesis yields.